 - Pond Weed (Egeria densa is also known as Elodea)

 Live plants can add impressive energy to an aquarium.
-You can most often tell when plants are live in a tank because of the graceful sway caused by the subtle movement of the water filter.
+You can most often tell when plants live in a tank because of the graceful sway caused by the subtle movement of the water filter.
 But strangely enough, they also give the unexplainable impression that the tank seems more… alive.

 Moreover, scientific studies have shown that fish have a clear preference for live plants over their artificial imitations.